 In recent years, Sudan has embraced this trend, with Sudanese actors, YouTubers, and content creators producing independent Sudanese series on YouTube – making them easily accessible for all to watch.

-Here are some new Sudanese series to check out this Ramadan:
+Here are some new Sudanese shows and series to check out this Ramadan:

 Aqniat Almawt – Alzrga TV